ErpNetDocs/tech/modules/general/folders.md

 # File manager

-The **File Manager** is responsible for creating and storing folders with different files inside.
-It follows a hierarchical tree structure similar to the one found in [Product Groups](https://docs.erp.net/tech/modules/general/products/product-groups/index.html).
+The **File Manager** is where you can create and store folders with different files inside.
+It follows a strictly hierarchical tree structure similar to the one found in [Product Groups](https://docs.erp.net/tech/modules/general/products/product-groups/index.html).

 ![File Manager](pictures/fm17.png)